OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 *Abuse Case:*

-As an attacker, I target default crypto keys in use, weak crypto keys generated or re-used, or keys where rotation missing is missing.
+As an attacker, I target default crypto keys in use, weak crypto keys generated or re-used, or keys where rotation is missing.

 *Abuse Case:*